CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

       ![alt](image/EX2-Task5-Step22.png)

-22. Performances should be increased to about **400 frames/sec** depending on your screen size, quality and compression options.
+22. Performances should be increased to about **400 frames/sec** depending on your screen size, quality, and compression options.

       ![alt](image/EX2-Task5-Step23.png)